Painting Tips for Oil and Acrylic Paint

 – Painting Tips About Art Paints –

-- Oil paint is thinned with turpentine or similar medium.
+- Thin oil paint with turpentine or similar medium.

 - Acrylic paint is water based.